Search

 New Users

-If you are signing up for Keeper as a new user click Create Account.
-You will first enter your email address then you will be asked to create a Master Password.
-This will be the only password you have to remember -- don't forget your Master Password!
-We recommend that you choose a strong Master Password that is only used for Keeper.
+To create your Keeper account, first enter your email address then you will be asked to create and confirm a Master Password which will be the only password you have to remember.
+We recommend that you choose a strong Master Password that is only used for Keeper -- don't forget your Master Password!

 Existing Users

 If you are an existing user, tap Login and enter your email address.
-If you are attempting to log in on an unrecognized device and location, a device approval must take place before you can proceed to your Keeper vault.
+If you are attempting to log in on an unrecognized device, a device approval must take place before you can proceed to your Keeper Vault.
 Users have three methods of approval to choose from:

 • Email Verification